szabogabriel/CGIBlog/README.md

 The script is very basic, and could be improved.
 It needs a bit of refactoring to make it more readable.

 It also provides only basic sanity check on input.

+Caching has no update, meaning it will return the version of the given file used, when creating the cached version.
+The cache must be manually cleared when updating an existing entry.

 Last but not least I am currently using absolute paths for the mustache templates and didn't checked whether it works with relative paths.
 Be aware, if you try to run this blog.